geckohooks/criticalRepo/README.md

 Kojima, H. (2019) *Death Stranding.* Kojima Productions.
 McCall, J. (2020) ‘The Historical Problem Space Framework: Games as a Historical Medium,’ *Game Studies,* Vol.  20, No. 3.
 [Available online at http://gamestudies.org/2003/articles/mccall].

-### Step 2: Create new files for each item in the list, or duplicate the bibliography and
+### Step 2: Create new files for each item in the list, or duplicate the bibliography and annotate each source one after the next in a single document
-This is so that you can have one copy that remains purely made up of bibliographic data (names, titles, publishers, dates etc.); and the other
+(so that you can have one copy that remains purely made up of bibliographic data (names, titles, publishers, dates etc.))

 ### Step 3: Annotating textual sources
 - Start with a bibliographic data (names, titles, publishers, dates etc.)